tlundgren/skeleton_android/readme.md

 Other technical details:
 - Code is written in Kotlin.
-- Gradle as build system.
+- The app is build with Gradle.
 - The UI uses Android Material.
 - Fragments are connected using Navigation with SafeArgs.
 - Settings are persisted using Shared Preferences.